-In terms of the elementary and secondary public school current expenditures as a percentage of state GDP, North Carolina ranks 44th in the nation, with a level that is 85 percent of the U.S. average value and 53 percent of the value of the state with the highest value.
-Vermont [6.1A].
-Of the comparison states, California, Colorado, and Washington spend a lower percentage of their state GDP on elementary and secondary public school current expenses than North Carolina.
-Among the other comparison states, only Virginia spends a lower percentage of its state GDP on elementary and secondary public school current expenses than the U.S. average.
-Georgia and Massachusetts spend a relatively higher percentage of their state GDP on elementary and secondary public education, at levels that are higher than the U.S. average.
-From 2000 to 2012, North Carolina's elementary and secondary public school current expenditures as a percentage of state GDP decreased slightly by -0.7 percent, which is less than the 3.5 percent increase for the U.S. overall [6.1B].
-Over this same period, four of the comparison states (Georgia, Massachusetts, Colorado, and Virginia) increased the percentage of their state GDP on elementary and secondary public school current expenses, most by considerably more than North Carolina.
+In terms of the elementary and secondary public school current expenditures as a percentage of state GDP, North Carolina ranks 49th in the nation, with a level that is 81 percent of the U.S. average value and 49 percent of the value of the state with the highest value, Vermont [6.1A].
+Relative to the comparison states, North Carolina has the lowest percentage of its state GDP for elementary and secondary public school current expenses.
+From 2000 to 2016, North Carolina's elementary and secondary public school current expenditures as a percentage of state GDP decreased -6.7 percent, compared to a 1.6 percent increase for the U.S. overall [6.1B].
+Over this same period, two comparison states (California and Washington) also had decreasing rates in the percentage of their state GDP on elementary and secondary public school current expenses, though their rates of decrease were smaller than the rate for North Carolina.

-In terms of appropriations of state tax funds for operating expenses of higher education as a percentage of state GDP, North Carolina ranks 3rd in the nation, with a level that is 179 percent of the U.S. average value and 80 percent of the value of the state with the highest value, Mississippi [6.1C].
-North Carolina ranks well ahead of all of the comparison states, of which only two-Georgia and California- have percentages above the U.S. average.
-Each of the four other comparison states-Virginia, Washington, Massachusetts, and Colorado has a percentage considerably below the U.S. average.
-From 2000 to 2014, North Carolina's appropriations of state tax funds for operating expenses of higher education as a percentage of state GDP decreased by 8.5 percent, which is smaller than the 16 percent decrease for the U.S. overall [6.1D].
-Over this same period, each of the comparison states had a decrease in the percentage of its GDP appropriated for operating expenses of higher education (an average of 28 percent).
+In terms of appropriations of state tax funds for operating expenses of higher education as a percentage of state GDP, North Carolina ranks 7th in the nation, with a level that is 170 percent of the U.S. average value and 80 percent of the value of the state with the highest value, Mississippi [6.1C].
+North Carolina ranks above all of the comparison states, of which only two-California and Georgia-have percentages above the U.S. average.
+Each of the four other comparison states-Virginia, Washington, Massachusetts, and Colorado-has a percentage below the U.S. average.
+From 2000 to 2017, North Carolina's appropriations of state tax funds for operating expenses of higher education as a percentage of state GDP decreased by 10.4 percent, which is smaller than the 13 percent decrease for the U.S. overall [6.1D].
+Over this same period, each of the comparison states had a decrease in the percentage of its GDP appropriated for operating expenses of higher education (an average of 24 percent), and all were larger decreases that the decrease in North Carolina.